nodejs/node/doc/api/quic.md

 added: REPLACEME
 -->

-* Type: {bigint}
+* Type: {number}

-A `BigInt` representing the number of lost-packet retransmissions that have been performed on this `QuicSession`.
+The number of lost-packet retransmissions that have been performed on this `QuicSession`.

 #### quicsession.maxDataLeft
 <!-- YAML